WSR COMMUNITY HANDBOOK

 If you are involved in an incident and find yourself in a dangerous position which you are unable to safely leave, you must retire from the race before affecting any other driver.

-must always be done in a safe manner regardless of the scenario or how you ended up off track.
-Failure to do so will result in disqualification.
+Must always be done in a safe manner regardless of the scenario or how you ended up off track.
+Failure to do so will result in steward action up to and including disqualification.
+Drivers on track must also make reasonable steps to allow re-joining vehicles to do so safely.

 5.1 Unless otherwise detailed, WSR events use the following standard scoring structure.